hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 Contributors: Upendra Bhattarai, Meeta Mistry

-Approximate time:
+Approximate time: 70 minutes

 ## Learning Objectives

 * Perform exploratory data analysis using an affinity binding matrix
-* Learn to use DiffBind for differential binding analysis
+* Demonstrate the use of DiffBind for differential binding analysis
-* Interpret results and export output for further downstream analysis
+* Evaluate results and export output for further downstream analysis

 ## Differential enrichment analysis